walidsa3d/walidsa3d/README.md

 ### Hi there 👋, my name is Walid Saad
 #### I am a senior Devops engineer
 - 📫 How to reach me: walid.sa3d@gmail.com
-- 🔭 I’m currently working on Freelancer
+- 🔭 I’m currently working as a Freelancer
 - 🌱 I’m currently learning Gitops
 ## Skills:
   - Python